Pinpointe Web Analysis

 Industrial PPE: What Must Employers Provide?

 The ideal response to workplace hazards is to remove them entirely.
-Of course, that’s not always possible, which is why workers need personal protective equipment, or PPE — especially in industrial environments that may involve falling objects, chemical exposure, or ergonomic risks.
+Of course, that’s not always possible, which is why workers need personal protective equipment, or PPE — especially in industrial environments that may involve falling objects, chemical exposure, or other risk factors for workplace accidents.
 That much is clear.
-What sometimes gets confusing for employers and employees alike, however, is determining who’s responsible for providing industrial PPE.
-Can workers bring in their own hardhats and steel-toed boots, or is the employer always responsible for providing these items?
+What sometimes gets confusing for employers and employees alike, however, is determining who is responsible for providing PPE.
+Can workers bring in their own hard hats and safety shoes, or is the employer always responsible for supplying these items?

 Industrial PPE: What Must Employers Provide?

 Luckily, in the U.S., the Occupational Safety and Health Administration (OSHA) is very clear on this issue: In almost every case, employers must provide the PPE — and that’s not where employer obligations end.
-According to OSHA, employers are responsible for the following PPE-related tasks:
+According to OSHA standards, employers are responsible for establishing a comprehensive PPE program that covers the following tasks:

-• The employer must maintain PPE and replace it as necessary.
+• The employer must manage PPE maintenance and replace equipment as necessary.

 All this said, there are some cases in which employers are not required to pay for certain items that fall under the definition of industrial PPE.

-Looking for personal protective equipment for working with battery electrolyte or other caustic chemicals?
+Looking for chemical protective equipment for working with battery electrolyte or other caustic chemicals?
 Browse our PPE selection here.

 Exceptions to Employer-Provided Industrial PPE

-According to sections (h)(2) through (h)(5) of standard 1910.132, employers don’t have to pay for certain items of clothing that double as PPE.
+According to sections (h)(2) through (h)(5) of standard 1910.132, employers don’t have to pay for certain items of clothing that double as PPE, making the employee the person who is responsible for providing PPE in these cases.
 These exceptions include:

 • “Everyday clothing, such as long-sleeve shirts, long pants, street shoes, and normal work boots.”
 The extent to which clothes function as PPE is debatable, but at any rate, employers don’t have to provide regular clothing.